-Danielle is the Founder of surfwear brand, Salt Gypsy.
+Danielle is the founder of Australian surf wear label, Salt Gypsy.

 What led you to start exploring the systemic issues in garment production, and what have you learned since you first began this journey?

 As I started with zero capital in 2012, the first product I launched was customisable surf leggings.
 I was paid upfront, produced to order in Bali and then I delivered a month later.
 Bali was the starting point due to its accessibility and ease—and hey, everyone else was producing in Bali so it seemed the thing to do if you were an indie designer.
 As the Salt Gypsy blog evolved into a standalone brand and the surf leggings gained traction in the marketplace—I shipped directly to customers worldwide right from the brand’s inception—I began to field wholesale enquiries, and my original maker in Bali was unable to keep up with the larger orders I began placing.

 Over the three years that I produced in Bali, I worked with five different garment factories of varying sizes.
 I would be in these factories and offices almost daily and was able to meet many of the workers that made our garments.
 From what I could see, I was comfortable with the conditions in which they worked, but I had no idea if they were being paid a fair living wage or if the manufacturers I worked with were certified by any ethical or fair trade organisations.
 It’s not likely, as it was challenging to find any information on their certification.